PhilRSmith/GuySnooper_StealthPlat/README.md

 	- Began creating basic player physics and movement
 - Day 2: Development log moved into a wordspace blog

-## From now one the blog is at https://caelumez.wordpress.com/
+## From now on the blog is at https://caelumez.wordpress.com/